phord/felon/BUGS.md

 [     ] Filter-out  ("&!")

 # Todo:
+* Use \n to move to next line instead of sending row positioning for every row
 * F3/Shift-F3 to search
 * Follow mode, as file grows, load more lines and scroll to them
 * scroll in chunks larger than 1 line for faster speed.
 Maybe 25% of page?  or 5 lines at a time?